flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

     wget http://docs.example.com/documentation/slides_part{1,2,3,4,5,6}.html

-Of course it\'s possible, and even easier, to do that with a sequence:
+Of course it's possible, and even easier, to do that with a sequence:

     wget http://docs.example.com/documentation/slides_part{1..6}.html

 ### Generate a subdirectory structure

 Your life is hard?
-Let\'s ease it a bit - that\'s what shells are here for.
+Let's ease it a bit - that's what shells are here for.

     mkdir /home/bash/test/{foo,bar,baz,cat,dog}